wooooooooooooooowastaken/mcevzar.github.io/_posts/2017-05-9-Favourite-books-and-websites.md

 - **Surely You're Joking, Mr. Feynman!** autobiography from a great physicist and great physics teacher (not often are those two skills combined)

-To understand todays world, I would start in the following order: **math, physics, basic computer science, cognitive neuroscience**.
+To try and "understand" todays world, I would start in the following order: **math, physics, basic computer science, cognitive neuroscience**.

 ### Math